eugenioenko/interpreter/readme.md

 - Accepted flags are g,i,m,s and u let alpha = #[a-z]#g#;
 #### Implemented methods:
-- exec("string"): executes a search and returns array result or null
+- *.exec("string")*: executes a search and returns array result or null
-- test("string"): executes a search and returns true or false if found
+- *.test("string")*: executes a search and returns true or false if found
-- "string".aleter(regex): replaces string values using regex as argument (pending test)
+- *"string".aleter(regex)*: replaces string values using regex as argument (pending test)

 ### utility functions